riasadulhoq/Docker-Fundamentals/README.md

 Issues: If you fail to estimate resources, you either waste or overuse server resource.
 On the other hand, hosting multiple applications can create one point of failure.

-Virtual Servers consists of following (bottom to top):
+Virtual Servers consist of the following (bottom to top):

-- Physical/Hardware Resources (CPU, Memory, Storage etc.)

-It is known as VM Host, you can have multiple
+- ​Physical/Hardware Resources (VM Host): The physical CPU, Memory, and Storage.
+A single environment can be supported by multiple hosts.

-- **Hypervisor** (VMware, Hyper-V, Virtual Box etc) works as a referee, allows VM machines to access VM Host's resources
+- ​Hypervisor: (e.g., VMware, Hyper-V, VirtualBox).
+This acts as the referee, managing and distributing the VM Host's physical resources to the virtual layers above.

-On top of the Hypervisor each VM machine will have OS, Runtime(s) and Application(s)
-- OS
-- Runtime Environment & Dependencies (multiple)
-- Application (multiple)

-Each VM machine is separate, can be of different sizes.
+- ​Virtual Machines (VMs): Each VM is an isolated environment sitting on top of the Hypervisor.
+A single VM includes:

+  - ​Operating System (Guest OS): Each VM runs its own independent OS (Windows, Linux, etc.).

+  - ​Runtime Environment & Dependencies: The specific libraries or engines (like Java, Python, or .NET) required for the apps.

+  - ​Application(s): The actual software services being hosted.

 ![Virtual Server](./assets/Virtual-Servers.jpg)